Awards and Recognition

 This award is named in honor of Dr. Thomas H. Stafford who retired in July of 2012 after 30+ years of service to NC State University as the Vice Chancellor for Student Affairs.
-It was clear that we needed to find a way to recognize and honor him for all of the support he has provided to the NC State GLBT and ally community.
+It was clear that we needed to find a way to recognize and honor him for all the support he has provided to the NC State GLBT and ally community.
 For thirty years there has been a student group on campus and in some of the very first photos Dr. Stafford is one of the most visible administrators, not a huge surprise.
 Throughout the years he made it clear with his “Students First” motto that it meant ALL students.
-Dr. Stafford has always been supportive whether encouraging the creation of our Project SAFE ally training program and not so long ago with the creation of the GLBT Center itself.
+Dr. Stafford has always been supportive whether encouraging the creation of Project SAFE ally training program and as well as the creation of the GLBT Center itself.

 2012 – Matthew T. Woodward, undergraduate in applied sociology, CALS, former UAB President, class of 2012

 2013 – Glen Edwards, undergraduate in political science, CHASS, former Chancellor’s Liaison Representative and GLBTCA member, class of 2013

 This award recognizes a faculty/staff ally of the GLBTQ community who has provided support or taken action regarding social justice work on behalf of GLBTQ individuals.
 This may include advocacy, volunteer service on committees or in organizations, mentoring and/or providing ally development to other members of the NC State University community.